hackforthesea/beachCRaB/index.md

 ## Latest Report

 Thank you [name from latest report] !
-We have collected  of [total lbs from database] lbs trash.
+We have collected [total lbs from database] lbs trash.

 notes: display data frm latest report